gordon-cs/gordon-360-api/README.md

     - Has the User-facing code (HTML, JS and CSS)

-The folders for these IIS sites can be found on the CCCTrain machine under `F:\sites`.
+The folders for these IIS sites can be found on the 360train machine under `F:\sites`.
 - 360.gordon.edu -- Production Front-end.
 User-facing code (css, js, html)
 - 360Train.gordon.edu -- Development Front-end.
 User-facing code (css, js, html)
 - 360Api.gordon.edu -- Production JSON server site.
 C# using the ASP.NET Framework.
 - 360ApiTrain.gordon.edu -- Development JSON server site.
 C# using the ASP.NET Framework.

 ### Deploying to the Api Site
-**Note: these instructions are out-of-date, since Project Raymond has been renamed to gordon-360-api**
-- Log in to CCCTrain and start Visual Studio as the cct.service user.
+- Log in to 360train and start Visual Studio as the cct.service user.
 (Shift + right click)
-- Open an existing project/solution - `C:\users\cct.service\code\Project-Raymond\Gordon360` file.
+- Open an existing project/solution - `C:\users\cct.service\code\gordon-360-api\Gordon360` file.
 It is a Microsoft Visual Studio Solution file.
 - Make a change.
 Do your thing.
 - Menu Bar -> Build - Publish Gordon360.
 - Choose the right publish profile.